Shopify/hydrogen-v1/docs/framework/forms.md

 ## Hidden fields

-The `<Form>` component can be used for any mutation, not just ones with a text field.
-For example, maybe when a customer adds an item to a cart, or when they log out:
+You can use the `Form` component for any mutation that doesn't include a text field.

+For example, the following uses a `Form` component for adding items an item to a cart:

 {% codeblock file, filename: 'Product.server.jsx' %}